 Looking for ways to eat healthier, save money, and enjoy more homemade meals with your family?
 Meal planning is the answer!
 Meal planning is the one thing I make sure to do each week to make sure my fam is off to a good start.

 Grocery shopping: there is no love lost between me and grocery shopping.
 Gone are the days before babies when I could go to the store and wander around the aisles, waiting to be inspired with a dinner idea by the beautiful fresh foods.
 Now my shopping trips are a little, uh, louder.
 More chaotic, filled with “outside voices” and straggling children begging for donuts.

 That’s why meal planning is my saving grace.
 I carry out the meal planning for our family like it’s a special ops mission: with precision and skill to get me in and out and not headed back for another week.
 Once a week I sit down with my menu planner, our family recipe binder, and my favorite cookbooks to plan out our meal for the week.
 Let me tell you why.

 Why Meal Plan:

-- To save money: Hello, this is a big one!
-Being a teacher, being a part-time teacher, being a part-time teacher and having three long maternity leaves, I can stretch a penny, let me tell you.
-Taking the time to meal plan every week ensures that we don’t waste food.
-Everything that I buy, I have a plan for, so at the end of the week, I’m not tossing out spoiled food.
+- Save money: Taking the time to meal plan every week ensures that we don’t waste food.
+Everything that I buy I have a plan for, so at the end of the week, I’m not tossing out spoiled food.
 Meal planning also saves us money because I can plan for which meals make great leftovers or can be used as the base of the next night’s meal, which really helps stretch a dollar.

 How to Meal Plan: